Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 For each, I'll provide the basic prompt with my comments.

-By the way, OpenAI recently opened a [GPT store](https://chatgpt.com/gpts), I'd be grateful if you liked mine.
+By the way, OpenAI recently opened a [GPT store](https://chatgpt.com/gpts), I'd be grateful if you liked mine GPTs.
 Of course, only if they are useful to you.

 <!-- more -->